kartikaygandhi123/kartikaygandhi123/README.md

 - 👀 I’m interested in Front-End Website Development
 - 🌱 I’m currently learning Html,Css,Javascript,ReactJS,MongoDB
 - 💞 I'm a learner and always look forward in learning new technologies
-- 📫 How to reach me -Email me-kartikaygandhi123@gmail.com
+- 📫 How to reach me -kartikaygandhi123@gmail.com

 <!---
 kartikaygandhi123/kartikaygandhi123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.